Volkswagen ID. Vizzion: Design

 The Vizzion Concept's design was aimed to eliminate any seams or obstructions for passengers.
 It features rear-opening doors and windows that lie flush with the body-work of the car, thus giving the car a futuristic look.
 The vehicle also features several LED strips that surround the car, highlighting the front grille, the door handles, rear fenders and the sides.
 The lights on the car start pulsating to let the user know that the car has detected one of its passengers' faces using integrated sensors.
 The interior features only two analog dials: they are multi-functional, but are primarily for adjusting the stereo.
 The majority of car functions are controlled through hand gestures in the heads-up display and voice controls.
 The car features no steering wheel or any dashboard, as the car is level 5 autonomous.

 Volkswagen claims that the technology for the car is "much closer than you think", either already existing or under development by Volkswagen.

-Vizzion production vehicle (2023-2024)
+Vizzion production vehicle (2023–2024)

 Little is known about details and design the production version of the vehicle.
 The majority of information comes from official Volkswagen statements.
 Volkswagen says that they are aiming to start production of a toned down, more production ready version of the Vizzion in 2022, and that it will not include level 5 autonomous driving.
 Volkswagen also confirms that they are following through with the 302 hp, 111-kWh battery, and the 400 mile range figures of their original concept.

+In popular culture

+In the 2023 French animated film Ladybug & Cat Noir: The Movie, Gabriel Agreste drive an ID.
+Vizzion, following a deal between Volkswagen and French company ZAG Inc.